 NASA explained the Saros in a web page titled Eclipses and the Saros, and some flat-Earthers were quick to devise a conspiracy theory.
 They invented the scenario that NASA —a space agency with billions of dollars of a budget— are somehow using ancient technology to predict the occurrences of an eclipse.
 In reality, NASA does not use the Saros Cycle to predict eclipses.

 Today, the Saros Cycle is used to group eclipses.
 The eclipses in the same Saros Cycle are grouped in the same “Saros Series.”
 A Saros Series is sequentially numbered to identify it, not unlike the way we identify a year with a number.

 These days, predicting eclipses are not done using the Saros Cycle.
-The Saros Cycle cannot be used to predict the time and duration within the accuracy of a second.
+The Saros Cycle cannot predict the time and duration within the accuracy of a second.
 It also can never be used to determine the path of totality in a solar eclipse.

-At any moment, there are multiple active Saros Series.
-During a Saros Series, unrelated eclipses from the different Saros Series will occur many times.
-We cannot predict an eclipse from the occurrence of another eclipse which belongs to a different Saros Series.
+At any time, there are multiple active Saros Series.
+During a Saros Series, unrelated eclipses from different Saros Series will occur many times.
+We cannot predict an eclipse from the occurrence of another eclipse that belongs to another Saros Series.

 Eventually, a Saros Series will end, and there will no longer be another eclipse from the same Saros Series.
-On the other hand, an eclipse that marks the beginning of a Saros Series cannot be predicted using the Saros Cycle.
+And the eclipse that starts a Saros Series cannot be determined using the Saros Cycle.

 - Lists of solar eclipses – Wikipedia